10 Simple Tips to Reduce Food Waste in Your Home

 The need to dramatically reduce food wastage

-Many reports and studies have been conducted to amass data about the extensive effect food wastage has.
+Many reports and studies have been conducted to gather data about the extensive effect food wastage has.
 Today, the world sees about 1.3 billion tons of food go to waste.
-The wastage of food is a humanitarian concern, especially knowing that many under-developed countries suffer from major malnutrition diseases because of the lack of proper nutrition.
+Food wastage is a humanitarian concern, especially since many underdeveloped countries suffer from major malnutrition diseases because of a lack of proper nutrition.

 Improve nutrition and reduce food waste.
 This healthy ensemble is compiled by the Nigerian Student Society to help overseas students maintain a balanced diet.